|Death is still

 involves preparing the deceased with as little chemical intervention as

-possible, and burying he/she in a naturally-made coffin.
-This can
+possible, and burying him or her in a naturally-made coffin.
+This

 are a number of funeral service providers who can offer you an eco-funeral

 by ensuring these standards of non-invasive handling of the deceased are

 delivered and arranging a burial in a green cemetery plot.
 There